 Set forth below is certain information regarding the directors of the Company.
-The ages of and biographical information regarding the directors is based on information furnished to the Company by each director and is as of May 31, 2024.
+The ages of and biographical information regarding the Board is based on information furnished to the Company by each director and is as of September 24, 2024.

-Directors 4 Director Since Board Class Audit Committee Compensation & Human Capital Committee Governance & Sustainability Committee
+Directors Age Director Since Board Class Audit Committee Compensation & Human Capital Committee Governance & Sustainability Committee

-Directors Age Since Board Class Audit Committee Committee Committee

-Robert C. Flexon(1) 66 2018 II
+Robert C. Flexon(2) 66 2018 П

-Vince J. Canino(2) 61 2024 III
+Vince J. Canino(3) 61 2024 III

-Yon Y. Jorden 69 2017 Ι Х Х
+Yon Y. Jorden 69 2017 I X X

-Robert F. Powelson 55 2019 II Х Х
+Robert F. Powelson 55 2019 П X X

-Denise M. Wilson(3) 65 2019 II Х Х
+Denise M. Wilson(4) 65 2019 II X X

-Ping Fu 66 2021 Ι Х Х
+Ping Fu 66 2021 I X X

-John P. Miller(4) 66 2024 III Х Х
+John P. Miller(5) 66 2024 III X X

-(1) Chair of the Board

-(2) Mr. Canino joined the Board on March 11, 2024 in connection with his appointment as President and Chief Executive Officer

-(3) Lead Independent Director

-(4) Mr. Miller joined the Board on February 26, 2024
+- (1) The term of Class I directors expires at the first annual meeting following the initial classification in April 2024.
+The term of Class II directors expires at the second annual meeting following the initial classification.
+The term of Class III directors expires at the third annual meeting following the initial classification. - (2) Chair of the Board - (3) Mr. Canino joined the Board on March 11, 2024 in connection with his appointment as President and Chief Executive Officer - (4) Lead Independent Director - (5) Mr. Miller joined the Board on February 26, 2024